 absorbing the sights, smells and sounds of different places.
 These experiences inevitably find their way into my paintings and prints, whether consciously or otherwise.

 Whilst my practice often involves location work, I also make working sketches in the studio from my container collection, or from my imagination.
 I might also make small print samples from home-made stamps or stencils before I develop my ideas and designs into paintings.
 This is how I begin my collages and ‘tablescape’ projects.
 Having started with drawings of a ceramic jug or vase, and a few ideas about colour and pattern, the work gradually evolves as I experiment and try out different configurations and possibilities until I am satisfied with the final composition.
 I really enjoy this process because I am never quite sure how a painting will turn out.
-I enjoy the problem-solving aspect and the excitement of ‘not knowing’ as I push the painting, adding or subtracting elements along the way until I work it to a conclusion, or if it becomes a struggle, I will leave it for a while until I am ready to return to it with a fresh eye.
+I enjoy problem-solving and the excitement of ‘not knowing’ as I push the painting, adding or subtracting elements along the way until I work it to a conclusion.
+If it becomes a struggle, I will leave it for a few days until I am ready to return to it with a fresh eye.
 I often have several paintings on the go at the same time.
 I also enjoy working with the encaustic process, as it allows me to gradually build a piece with layers of translucent wax, pigments and papers.
 This tends to be a slower process for me as I make changes and additions over time.